Curious why so many leading companies are adopting headless CMS?

 Also, if you're wondering how much a Headless CMS costs, we have good news for you: There are some very affordable options, caisy being one of them.
 So have a look at the caisy pricing.

 However, the transition to a headless CMS requires careful consideration of your organization’s specific needs and technical capabilities.
 We encourage you to take your time and think about whether the benefits of a headless CMS align with your digital strategy goals.
 By choosing a headless CMS, you could significantly enhance how your content is managed and experienced by users across all touchpoints.
-Still, it is an investment that requires good planing and development resources.
+Still, it is an investment that requires good planing and resources.